lqi25/mini-project1/README.md

 - For the google part, the guidances and documents is more, and easy to follow.
 I would like to continue learning more about NLP.
 - In this project I used PYCHARM and it sometimes got stuck.
 Next time I may use a better compiler.
 And also allocated more time to realize some other goals, e.g. develop a user interface and build a database integration to store historical data.
 This is my first time to do API programming.
 Next time I will aviod coding directly without learn more about API and relative knowledge.

+### Luxuan Qi's part
+- I like the process of learning new things.
+Following the tutorial on google natural language api, I successfully analyzed the sentiment score of twitter news and people's attitude towards news, which made me very excited.
+- I think I should look at the tutorial better and try to implement more features in my project.
+- When setting the environment variable, I set the environment variable in the google shell cloud, which is actually not working, so I have been unable to successfully call google natural language api.
+When configuring the environment of the project, I should study the tutorial and ask for help from others when there is a problem, so that I can configure the environment as soon as possible.Therefore I can learn and design the next step.